RickGelhausen/HRIBO_ReadTheDocs/docs/source/extended-workflow.rst

 This file contains the following variables:

 •	**adapter:** Specify the adapter sequence to be used.
-In our case this would be *AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC*
+In our case this would be *CTGTAGGCACCATCAAT*
 •	**samples:** The location of the sample sheet created in the previous step.
 • **alternativestartcodons:** Specify a comma separated list of alternative start codons.
 • **differentialexpression:** Specify whether you want to activate differential expresssion analysis. ("yes/no")